kixlab/cs492-fall-2016/classes/21 - Feedback and Creativity.md

 # Learnersourcing wrap-up (10 mins)

-## Go back to the wall + postits (5 mins)
+## Go back to the wall + postits (7 mins)

-# Learnersourcing vs Paid Crowdsourcing (5 mins)
+# Learnersourcing vs Paid Crowdsourcing (3 mins)
 - some reflection and wrap-up

 # Feedback (10 mins)

-Peer learning: Peer and Self Assessment in Massive Online Classes

-# Activity: what kind of feedback does x provide?
-(5 mins)
-- Duolingo?
+- can the crowd give feedback?
+- can the crowd improve with feedback?

 # Creativity (10 mins)